Manchester United v Liverpool abandoned after protestors break into Old Trafford

 Supporters broke into the ground.
 Photo: Oli Scarff/AFP via Getty Images

-Manchester United’s game with Liverpool at Old Trafford on Sunday afternoon has been postponed after some individuals broke into the stadium and entered the pitch, with the team coach’s departure from the Lowry hotel in the city centre put back.
+Manchester United’s game with Liverpool at Old Trafford on Sunday afternoon has been postponed after some individuals broke into the stadium and entered the pitch.
 The Premier League, police and officials from the the two clubs later confirmed the match would be rearranged “due to safety and security considerations”.

 “Following discussion between the police, the Premier League, Trafford Council and the clubs, our match against Liverpool has been postponed due to safety and security considerations around the protest today,” read a statement from United.
 “Discussions will now take place with the Premier League on a revised date for the fixture.